Leopard 2: Propulsion

 The Leopard 2 is propelled by the MTU MB 873 Ka-501 engine.
 It provides 1500 PS at 2,600 RPM and 4700 Nm of torque at 1,600–1,700 RPM.
 The MTU MB 873 Ka-501 is a four-stroke, 47.7 litre, 90° V-block 12-cylinder, twin-turbocharged and intercooled, liquid-cooled diesel engine (with multi-fuel capability).
 It has an estimated fuel consumption rate of around 300 litres per 100 km on roads and 500 litres per 100 km across the country, and is coupled to the Renk HSWL 354 gear and brake system.

 The Renk HSWL 354 transmission has four forward and two reverse gears, with a torque converter and is completely automatic, with the driver selecting the range.
 The Leopard 2 has four fuel tanks, which have a total capacity of approximately 1160 l, giving a maximum road range of about 500 km.
 The propulsion pack is capable of driving the tank to a top road speed of 68 kph (limited to 50 kph during peacetime by law), and a top reverse speed of 31 kph.
 The power pack can be changed in the field in 35 minutes.
 The engine and transmission are separated from the crew compartment through a fireproof bulkhead.
 An enhanced version of the EuroPowerPack, with a 1650 PS MTU MT883 engine has been trialled by the Leopard 2.

 The Leopard 2 has a torsion bar suspension and has advanced friction dampers.
 The running gear consists of seven dual rubber-tired road wheels and four return rollers per side, with the idler wheel at the front and drive sprocket at the rear.
 The tracks are Diehl 570F tracks, with rubber-bushed end connectors, which have removable rubber pads and use 82 links on each track.
 For use in icy ground, up to 18 rubber pads can be replaced by the same number of grousers, which are stored in the vehicle's bow when not in use.
 The upper part of the tracks are covered with side skirts.

 The Leopard 2 can drive through water 4 m deep using a snorkel or 1.2 m without any preparation.
 It can climb vertical obstacles over 1 m high.

-The German Army has prioritized mobility in the Leopard 2, which has made it one of the fastest MBTs in the world.
+The German Army has prioritised mobility in the Leopard 2, which has made it one of the fastest MBTs in the world.

 Ukrainian forces have said that the Leopard 2 tank is only slightly louder than a diesel van.
 This lack of noise, they claim, gives them a tactical advantage during an ambush.
 One Ukrainian commander estimated that Russian forces only heard the Leopard 2 from 200 m, during an ambush, compared to 2–3 km for their older Soviet era tanks.